algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

  *
  * Summary:
  * This file contains functions allowing the operations of the calculator.
- * It allows the calculator to perform: additions, substrations etc...
+ * It allows the calculator to perform: additions, subtractions, etc...
  *
  */

 /**
  * This definition calls the "sin" operation corresponding with the appropriate type.
  * @param x (double/float/long double): this is the value to perform the sin operation on.
- * @result (double/float/long double): The functions result either a double, a float or a long double depending of the level of precision needed.
+ * @result (double/float/long double): The functions result in either a double, a float, or a long double depending on the level of precision needed.
  */
 #define sin(x) _Generic((x), float:sinf,double:sin, long double: sinl)(X)

 /**
- * This function multiply one int with another and return the result of the operation.
+ * This function multiplies one int with another and returns the result of the operation.
  * @param x (int): this is the first int.
  * @param y (int): this is the second int.
- * @result (int): The functions result an int which is the result of a multiplication.
+ * @result (int): The functions result in an int which is the result of a multiplication.
  */
 int intMultiplication(int x,int y)
 {